Eliot-Shen/Eliot-Shen.github.io/_pages/about.md

 I'm a 3rd-year undergraduate student at [East China Normal University](https://en.sjtu.edu.cn/), majoring in Software Engineering.
 I am currently a research intern at the Mobile Visual Computing Lab, advised by Prof. Shaohui Lin.
 My research interests include Multi-modal Learning, Natural Language Processing (NLP), and AI Safety.
+My goal is to conduct work that has positive societal and real-world impact, while also being practically applicable.

 Outside of research, I am passionate about sports, especially football, table tennis, and tennis.
 I currently serve as the captain of the ECNU School of Software Engineering Football Team, where I lead training sessions and matches.